Sharon Hollis

-Sharon Hollis is an Australian Minister and the 16th President of the Uniting Church in Australia.
+Sharon Hollis is an Australian Minister, was the 16th President of the Uniting Church in Australia.
+She is current the Associate General Secretary of the Uniting Church in Australia in the Synod of Victoria and Tasmania.

 Early years

 Hollis grew up from 8-13 in Keilor Park in Melbourne, Victoria.
 From 13, the family lived in Finley, a town in the Riverina region of New South Wales.

 Education

 Hollis received a degree of Bachelor of Arts from Monash University in Melbourne.
 It was during her degree studies that Hollis did a subject on the portrayal of women in Australian society, and this formed her views on feminism.
 She also attended the Monash Uniting Church.

 Ministry

 Hollis discerned a call to ministry shortly after university, then went through the Uniting Church's discernment process before being accepted as a candidate for ministry.
 Following further studies in theology, she was ordained as a Minister of the Word.

 Hollis was Moderator (leader) of the UCA Synod of Victoria and Tasmania from 2016-19.